inmnin/EKD-ICANN2024/README.md

 The teacher model's weights fine-tuned for a particular dataset corresponds to the folder `Teacher_Model/xxx_Model/`(xxx is the name of dataset).

 # MAKD in 3 steps
-## 1.Configuring the Experimental Environment
+## 1.Configuring the Experimental Environment:
 We saved the environment configurations used in our experiments in the `requirements.txt`.

 In the experiment, we used a single RTX 4090 (24GB) GPU.